-- (1) The Directors' term of office expires on June 17, 2023, and it is proposed to propose a full re-election of 7 Directors at the Annual Shareholders' Meeting on June 27, 2023, and the above-mentioned number of Directors to be elected includes 4 Independent Directors. - (2) In accordance with Article 13 of the Articles of Incorporation of TCI, the Company shall adopt a candidate nomination system for the election of directors, and the shareholders shall elect the candidates from the list of candidates.
-The list of candidates for the current term of directors and independent directors is as follows:
+- (1) One of the Company's directors, Dydo Group Holdings, Inc., transferred more than half of its shares on April 15, 2024, resulting in the automatic dismissal of its directorship according to the law.
+A new director will be elected at the Company's annual shareholders' meeting on June 25, 2024.
+The term of the newly elected director will be from June 25, 2024, to June 26, 2026. - (2) In accordance with Article 13 of the Articles of Incorporation of TCI, the Company shall adopt a candidate nomination system for the election of directors, and the shareholders' shall elect the candidates from the list of candidates.
+The list of candidates for the by-election of one director for this term is as follows: